In marketing, as in sales, being able to save time wherever you can is a game-changer.

 That’s where lead scoring comes in.
 For B2B and lead gen search engine marketing (SEM) campaigns, in particular, experienced industry pros will tell you it’s crucial to know the value of the leads that are being generated.
 And, especially when you’re dealing with a high volume of leads (which is a good problem to have!), sorting through them can be time-consuming.

 By setting up a lead scoring system, which essentially assigns values to leads and ranks them against one another, you can give scores based on various attributes and actions.
 This allows you to focus on leads that will generate the maximum revenue for your business with the least amount of effort (and in less time).

-Lead scoring helps you get a better understanding of how certain keywords impact your conversions and ultimately how successful your Pay-Per-Click (PPC) campaign is overall.
+Lead scoring helps you better understand how certain keywords impact your conversions and, ultimately, the success of your pay-per-click (PPC) campaign overall.

 How do I track ROI from PPC?